Nucleon axial radius

-In summary, contrary to what is usually assumed in the literature we do not find any proper justification for interpreting the quantity $R^2_A$ as the physical 3D mean-square axial radius of a spin-$\frac{1}{2}$ target (a nucleon for instance).
-To the best of our knowledge, the only meaningful 3D density that can be obtained from the axial-vector four-current is the quark spin distribution in the Breit frame.
-Its mean-square radius coincides with $R^2_A$ only when relativistic recoil corrections can be neglected, i.e.~in the formal limit of an infinitely massive nucleon.
-From a 2D perspective, however, the quantity $\frac{2}{3}R^2_A$ can consistently be interpreted as the mean-square axial or longitudinal spin radius, albeit only for a longitudinally polarized nucleon.
+In summary, contrary to what is usually stated in the literature we did not find any proper justification for interpreting the quantity $R^2_A$ as the physical 3D mean-square axial radius of a spin-$\frac{1}{2}$ target (a nucleon for instance).
+On the other hand, the 3D mean-square spin radius $\langle r_\text{spin}^2 \rangle$~\eqref{def-new-spinMSR} is a well-defined and physically meaningful radius that characterizes more realistically the spatial extension of the weak content of the system.
+From a 2D perspective, however, the quantity $\frac{2}{3}R^2_A$ can consistently be interpreted as the 2D transverse mean-square axial or longitudinal spin radius, albeit only for a longitudinally polarized spin-$\frac{1}{2}$ target.

+While our analysis does not directly impact the phenomenology of axial-vector form factors, it explicitly demonstrates that the quantity $R^2_A$ \emph{alone} does not faithfully measure the spatial extension of the weak content of the nucleon.
+According to Eq.~\eqref{def-new-spinMSR}, the 3D mean-square spin radius $\langle r_\text{spin}^2 \rangle$ requires besides $R_A^2$ an additional determination of the ratio $G_P(0)/G_A(0)$, which provides an additional key motivation for ongoing lattice QCD calculations and future experimental measurements in (anti)neutrino-nucleon scatterings of the induced pseudoscalar form factor $G_P(Q^2)$.

-{\em Acknowledgments.---}We warmly thank Raza~Sabbir~Sufian for very helpful communications at an early stage of this work, and Dao-Neng Gao and Ren-You Zhang for valuable discussions.
+\textit{Acknowledgments.} We warmly thank Raza~Sabbir~Sufian for very helpful communications at an early stage of this work, and Dao-Neng Gao and Ren-You Zhang for valuable discussions.
 This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.~12135011, by the Strategic Priority Research Program of the Chinese Academy of Sciences (CAS) under Grant No.~XDB34030102, and by the Chinese Academy of Sciences (CAS) under Grant No.~YSBR-101.